ReneTode/My-AppDaemon/ReadMe.md

 ## Apps

-1) Foscam V1 (an app for controlling a  foscam camera)
+1) Foscam V1 (an app for controlling a  foscam camera) for older versions from appdaemon and homeassistant
+2) Foscam V2 (the new version with automatic generated dashboards and better errors)
-2) Sound (tts and soundcontrol directly in the app)
+3) Sound (tts and soundcontrol directly in the app)
-3) lightschedule (a clear view on when you turn on and off your lights)
+4) lightschedule (a clear view on when you turn on and off your lights)
-4) google assistant as app controlable drom home assistant
+5) google assistant as app controlable drom home assistant

 ## custom Widgets for HADashboard